micheles/micheles.github.io/_posts/2017-05-02-hazard-outputs.md

 regular users do not read the fine points of the manual and they do not know about this flag.
-Also, since now we have a web frontend to the engine (the WebUI) any user clicking on the link to download the hazard curves will start a full export procedure taking hours/days and producing hundreds of gigabytes of data.
+Also, since now we have a web frontend to the engine (the WebUI) any user clicking on the link to download the hazard curves will start a full export taking hours/days and producing hundreds of gigabytes of data.
 The export may even kill the server and the result will be to big to download anyway.